Update you browser

 What you'll cover

 MA Animation fosters your aspirations and creative transformations as an ethically minded thinker and professionally astute creative artist, filmmaker and problem solver.
-As part of a vibrant community, you'll engage in dialogues exploring new perspectives on the persuasive potential of animation in the digital humanities and STEAM disciplines.
+As part of a vibrant community, you will engage in dialogues exploring new perspectives on the persuasive potential of animation in the digital humanities and STEM disciplines.

-The programme has three terms with a combination of programme, School and College units that seek to enable you to build a clear sense of communication methods, practices and contexts for your work.
+The programme has three terms with a combination of programme, School and College units that seek to enable you to build a clear sense of communication methods, practices and contexts in relation to your own work.

 Term 1